xelax/presentations/2014-11-scalabay/README.md

 ===============
 How to measure the performance of your Akka app?

-I used the scala wrapper for (Coda Hale metrics)[https://github.com/erikvanoosten/metrics-scala], but I also found (kamon)[http://kamon.io] very intersting.
+I used the scala wrapper for [Coda Hale metrics](https://github.com/erikvanoosten/metrics-scala), but I also found [Kamon](http://kamon.io) very intersting but still maturing.

 Be careful of the cost of logging!
 ```scala